-In order to address the changing risk, a whole of business approach is required.
+In order to address the changing risk, a whole of business approach is required with a particular emphasis in strengthening our governance and decision-making frameworks.

 Climate change governance assessment and physical risk assessment

 A number of councils have embraced a program for senior Council staff and Elected Members to understand the immediate and long-term governance and risk exposure that a changing climate brings to operational, financial, reputational and resilience of member councils.